 Above all, it should be a must to visit Northern Spain when sightseeing the country.
 Why?
 You may ask.
 Because in Spain coexist two major landscapes and historical legacies.
 In general, we can speak of a greener area with a christian legacy at the north and a yellow ocher south of muslim culture.

 International travellers usually go for Madrid, Barcelona and the Andalusian triangle (Córdoba-Granada-Sevilla), which means to make a safe bet.
 But they miss something important.
 Maybe because of lack of information, or time, or money.
 The fact is that northern landscapes and traditions are quite different.
 In consequence, if as a traveller you only visit the south, you will have a biased knowledge of the country.

 Un video de Dennis Schmelz

-Now, having different regions in the North, why should you visit Galicia?
+Now, having the North of Spain different regions, why should you visit Galicia?
 Why is Galicia Worth visiting?

 Because of its history